-CSC Services repaired a structural leakage problem at a quarry water treatment plant through the process of Resin Injection.
+CSC Services repaired a structural leakage problem at a quarry water treatment plant through the process of Injection Resin.
 The work was completed for Cemex – a leading supplier of cement, mortars, screeds and aggregates.

 The process of Injection Resin was used to repair cracks in the bunded area of the treatment plant, where water was percolating through construction joints.
 On this occasion a hydrophobic polyurethane foam was used which is very fast acting on contact with water and can halt the flow of water quickly and prevent future leaks.

-CSC Services have many years of experience in Resin Injection.
-Mark Lemon, CSC Services’ Managing Director explains more about Resin Injection and the process involved.
+CSC Services have many years of experience in Injection Resin.
+Mark Lemon, CSC Services’ Managing Director explains more and the process involved.

 “With any refurbishment programme, surface preparation is key.
 The concrete must be cleaned to remove contaminants.
 The crack itself is blown off with clean dry air so that resin can flow freely into and along the cracks.
 Resin is then injected under pressure either into inlet ports that have been stuck to the concrete surface over the crack or through holes drilled to intersect the crack.